jrfnl/clearPHP/rules/no-incompatible-reference.md

 <!-- PHP Manual -->
 # No Incompatible References

-When calling a method or a function, the arguments passed by reference, and signaled in the signature by `&`, must be one of the following :
+When calling a method or a function, the arguments passed by reference and signaled in the signature by `&`, must be one of the following:

 * Variables or arrays : `$v` or `$x[1]`
 * New objects : `new stdClass()`
 * References